 I went to university to study science and I chose science because it was a general and broad subject and it meant that when I didn’t know what I wanted to do, it wouldn’t restrict my options.
 I left with a degree in Physics and decided to stay on and do a PhD in Nanophysics because I still didn’t know what I wanted to do but I loved university.
 I was the first one in my entire family to do a PhD and it was a very different choice from what most of my friends had made.

 If I was to go back to myself as a teenager and give career advice, I would tell myself a couple of things:

 - You will never have all the answers.
 That’s ok.
 No one else does either!

 - You don’t need to have a roadmap for your life, you will find your own way through it but don’t be afraid to make different choices to everyone else.
 Keep it general when you’re not sure.

 - You have to believe in your own ability to learn.
 Back yourself always.

 - The world owes you nothing, keep grafting and work harder than everyone else.
 Good enough is not good enough.

 - Always treat people the same no matter what their job or responsibility is.
-Be understanding, listen and empathetic.
+Be understanding, listen and be empathetic.

 I would still pick physics as my career choice because it gave me so much opportunity and could bring me anywhere.
 Even though I’m older now, if I wasn’t happy, I could change again.
 This is so important for people to understand in school, the subjects you pick now/degree doesn’t determine your future.
 There are so many ways to achieve what you want and you will change your mind!
 Sometimes you need a bit of bravery to go after it but us girls are tough and we all need to constantly help each other on our way.